 - Public tools like a Calculator MCP Server or DeepWiki MCP server

-- End user attempts to call an MCP tool → Gateway returns auth error with authorization URL
+- End user attempts to call an MCP tool → Gateway returns an auth error with the authorization URL

-- End user visits URL and completes OAuth consent on the third-party service (e.g., GitHub)
+- End user visits the URL and completes OAuth consent on the third-party service (e.g., GitHub)

 - TrueFoundry stores the OAuth token for that end user